hanjunlee21/Lee-et-al-2023/README.md

 **RB is a cell cycle-regulated repressor of cohesin-dependent loop formation**

-Authors: Hanjun Lee1,2,3†, Ioanna-Maria Gkotinakou1†, Badri Krishnan3,4, Michael S. Lawrence1,2*, Ioannis Sanidas1*‡
+Authors: Hanjun Lee†, Ioanna-Maria Gkotinakou†, Badri Krishnan, Michael S. Lawrence*, Ioannis Sanidas*‡

 †These authors contributed equally to this work.